Dan Foti headshot photo

 Biography

-Dr. Foti is an Associate Professor of Psychological Sciences at Purdue University.
-Dr. Foti trains graduate students through the Clinical Psychology and the Neuroscience and Behavior PhD programs.
-Over the past decade, he has been PI on a total of 11 extramural grants through the NIH, Indiana CTSI, and research foundations.
+Dr. Foti is a Professor of Psychological Sciences at Purdue University.
+Over the past decade, he has been PI on extramural grants through the NIH, Indiana CTSI, and research foundations.
 As a clinical psychologist, his research focuses on understanding the pathophysiology of psychiatric illnesses, particularly depression and schizophrenia.
-The primary research tool in Dr. Foti’s lab is EEG, which he employs as an intermediate phenotype within the broader etiological cascade for psychiatric illnesses.
+The primary research tool in Dr. Foti’s lab is EEG, which he employs as an intermediate phenotype within the broader etiological cascade.
 Most recently, Dr. Foti has incorporated telehealth methods into his research, including the development of a novel protocol for telehealth EEG assessment, as well as adapting gold standard psychosocial treatments for delivery via telehealth.
 Dr. Foti is strongly committed to graduate student training.
-He has served as the primary mentor for 6 PhD students to date and the secondary mentor for 2 additional PhD students.
-He is a standing member of the NIH Fellowships Study Section on Risk, Prevention, and Health Behavior (F16), and he has served as an outside Consultant on three F31 awards.
-He also serves as chair of the Education and Training Committee for the Society for Psychophysiological Research, which includes overseeing programs for graduate student training fellowships and travel awards to promote diversity.
+He has served as the primary mentor for 11 PhD students to date and the secondary mentor for 2 additional PhD students.
+He previously served as the Director of the T32 Predoctoral Training Program through the Indiana CTSI.

 Education